 Course inspectors' expenses, for both FIS and USSA homologation and re-homologation, are reimbursed directly by the requesting or responsible area, club or race organization, as indicated on the application requesting homologation, to the inspector upon presentation of an expense statement and/or voucher.
-In addition to expenses (travel, meals, etc.) inspectors are paid a daily rate of \$100 per day for FIS inspections and \$50 per day for USSA inspections.
-Inspectors are paid for travel days as well as inspection days.
+In addition to expenses (travel, meals, etc.) inspectors are paid a rate of \$120 per day for FIS inspections and \$75 per day for USSA inspections.
+Inspectors are paid for travel days of four hours or greater as well as inspection days.